poviolabs/PovioKit/PovioKit/Classes/Utilities/StartupService/README.md

 ## Problem

-`AppDelegate`'s `application(_ application:, didFinishLaunchingWithOptions:)` method is a place, where we usually do some app configuration, apply default UI settings, initialize outside dependencies and so on.
+`AppDelegate`'s `application(_ application:, didFinishLaunchingWithOptions:)` method is a place where we usually do some app configuration, apply default UI settings, initialize outside dependencies and so on.
 The code might look something like this:

 ```Swift